Our Mental Immune System

 We understand it’s not a great idea to push our bodies when they are under strain.
 But this is often more difficult to see when it comes to our mental experience.

-It looks like doing or thinking more is the path to clarity or relief.
+It looks like doing or thinking more is the path to clarity, when in fact our minds have the same intelligence as our bodies.

 If we take the conventional wisdom "let me sleep on it," we see this truth at play.

 Like a snow globe, if we stop shaking it, it comes to rest.
-And we do too.
+And so do we.